 The latest on protests against COVID-19 measures in Ottawa and beyond

-The latest developments on ongoing protests against COVID-19 restrictions and Prime Minister Justin Trudeau’s government, both in Ottawa and various locations across Canada, on Wednesday, Feb.
+The latest developments on ongoing protests against COVID-19 restrictions and Prime Minister Justin Trudeau’s government, in Ottawa and various locations across Canada, on Wednesday, Feb.
 16, 2022.
 All times eastern:

 The Canadian Pressinsauga's Editorial Standards and Policies advertising